GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action

 Dec 12 (Reuters) - Global stocks, U.S. Treasury yields and the dollar were steady on Monday as investors awaited the last round of transatlantic central bank interest rate hikes this year, hoping that the now-hefty pace of increases in borrowing costs will finally show signs of easing.

-Oil prices were up following a multi-week decline, as a weakening global economy offset tighter supplies from the closure of a key pipeline supplying the United States, and Russian threats of a production cut.
+After a multi-week decline, oil prices jumped as a key pipeline supplying the United States closed and Russia threatened a production cut even as China's loosening COVID-19 restrictions bolstered the fuel demand outlook.
 O/R

-The dollar eased, its losses contained by data last week that showed U.S. wholesale inflation rose more than expected last month, reinforcing the view that the Federal Reserve may have to keep interest rates higher for longer.
+The dollar edged up as data last week - that showed U.S. wholesale inflation rose more than expected last month - reinforced the view the Federal Reserve may have to keep interest rates higher for longer.

 "A heavy event risk calendar this week stands to define the core themes for 2023," ING bank said.